poissonconsulting/readwritesqlite/README.md

       - the projection for sfc columns
       - the units for unit columns
       - the class for logical and Date columns
-      - factor and ordered levels
+      - the levels for factors and ordered factors
   - logs
       - the date time
       - system user